aaronccasanova/format-grid-areas/README.md

 ## How it works

-Select a `grid-template-areas` declaration and activate the extensions via keyboard shortcut or through the command palette.
+Select a `grid-template-areas` declaration and activate the extension via keyboard shortcut or through the command palette.

 - Keybinding: `alt-f alt-g`
 - Command Palette: `Format Grid Areas`